bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 01:57:37

-Hey, when lightning at a coin kite store?
+Hey, when lightning at a coinkite store?

 NVK: 01:57:41

 So in a good fashion, like a good enterprise, we are seeking a fully managed solution because there is real customers trying to give us real money and I do not wanna deal with that.
-So we, and it's only inbound liquidity which is a nightmare to manage too.
+And it's only inbound liquidity which is a nightmare to manage too.
 And the invoices are not small.
-So, you know, if people are trying to give you a grand like all the time, it's a problem.
+If people are trying to give you a grand like all the time, it's a problem.
-So we're, you know, we're working on it.
+We're working on it.
 We're talking to a bunch of different providers and hopefully people take off their, for our hands.
 And as we get more versed into non-boomer chain, bunker coin, then we can, we'll do it ourselves.
 We have, listen, we have a sea lightning node now running for, I don't know how long, a year or two, still running.